bobk48/Raspberry-Pi-5-OS/README.md

 It's in the file Extra_git.docx.
 I hope it's useful for you!
 I've also included an In-Chapter Exercise solutions file for it, named Extra_git_ICE_ans.docx.

+In addition, I've added a complete chapter on text editing with nano, vi, vim and gvim along with some Geany use.
+It's found at Text_Editors.docx.
+With it, I also added a In-Chapter Exercise solutions file named Text_Editors_ICE. docx.
+I hope beginners find this info on editors helpful!

 * The website for this book at Taylor & Francis is as follows-

    https://www.routledge.com/Raspberry-Pi-5-System-Administration-Basics/Koretsky/p/book/9781041099031